DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Related Work

-{\bf Online Approach.} Continual learning~\citep{delange2021Continual,parisi2019Continual,kirkpatrick2017Overcoming,gupta2022Continual,nguyen2018Variational,kurle2019Continuala} also addresses (conditional) distribution changes in an online manner, but usually in a multi-task supervised learning setting and not in time series.
-In this work, our focus is on conditional distribution changes in time series, and the conditional distribution can change either continuously or discontinuously over time.
+{\bf Online Approaches.} Continual learning~\citep{kirkpatrick2017Overcoming,nguyen2018Variational,kurle2019Continual,parisi2019Continual,delange2021Continual,gupta2021continual} also addresses (conditional) distribution changes in an online manner, but usually in a multi-task supervised learning setting and not in time series.
+In this work, our focus is on conditional distribution changes in time series, and the conditional distribution can change either continuously or discontinuously in time.